-As a creative person, I love all art forms, especially photography.
+As a creative person I love all art forms, especially photography.
 I knew from a very young age I wanted to be part of the process of creating beautiful images.
-Today, anyone can be a photographer; the iPhone has completely democratized photography.
+Today, anyone can be a photographer…technlogy and the iPhone have completely democratized photography.

-When I started my travel blog in 2012, I purchased my first iPhone…and I never looked back.
-Though I am rather frugal, when it comes to travel photography, I buy the best I can afford.
-Whether you’re using an Apple iPhone XR , or another model, creating professional-quality travel photography is fun and easy with an iPhone.
+When I started my travel blog in 2012, I purchased my first iPhone and I never looked back.
+Though I am rather frugal, when it comes to using my iPhone for travel photographs, I buy the best I can afford.
+Regardless which model iPhone you’re using, creating professional-quality travel photography is fun and easy with an iPhone.

 Contents